 In Neuromechanics & Bioinspired Technologies Laboratory, an ongoing project focuses on uncovering the role of active vision in the context of visual guidance using the dragonfly as a model system.
-The research involves instrumentation in the areas of motion capture, virtual reality, electrophysiology, general mechatronics and robotics.
+The research involves sophisticated instrumentation in motion capture, virtual reality, electrophysiology, general mechatronics and robotics.
+This is a great position for student in-between undergraduate and applying for graduate programs.
+The job involves a lot of hands-on training in the area of robotics, neuroscience, and artificial intelligence.

 Formal application sites will be live shortly.
-You may submit informal inquiries with your CV to Dr Huai-Ti Lin (email@example.com) with subject heading “NBits_Tech18”.
+You may submit informal inquiries with your CV to Dr Huai-Ti Lin (email@example.com) with subject heading “NBits_Tech19”.